How to Become a Certified Medication Aide in Texas

 Key Points

-• A Certified Medication Aide (CMA) is a healthcare professional who administers medications, monitors patient responses, and ensures proper medication management in long-term care settings.
+• A Certified Medication Aide administers medications and monitors patient responses in healthcare settings.

-• Medication aide classes provide 100 hours of classroom instruction, 20 hours of supervised lab practice, and 10 hours of clinical experience.
+• Training typically includes 100 hours of classroom instruction, 20 hours of lab practice, and 10 hours of clinical experience.

 • Annual renewal with 7 hours of continuing education (CE) is required after the first year.